 Do they honestly think that once an election or referendum has finished that the other side should just shut up be quiet and not say another word?
 Do they not know how democracy works?
 Neither the US nor the UK is in a dictatorship (yet).
 But still, they seem to think that the other side does not have the right to voice an opinion, to question deals and new legislation.

-From the ludicrous chants of “lock her up” at Trump rallies aimed at Hillary who isn’t even a politician anymore, to calling out anyone who disagrees with them as committing treason, undemocratic or unconstitutional, they seem to get angry at the slightest of things.
+From the ludicrous chants of “lock her up” at Trump rallies aimed at Hillary who isn’t even a politician anymore, to call out anyone who disagrees with them as committing treason, undemocratic or unconstitutional, they seem to get angry at the slightest of things.
 Their blood pressure readings must be off the charts.

-Pro Brexit supporters screaming at remainers online, saying things like “Out means out, deal or no deal” even though the phrase “no deal” did not start to be used until after the Brexit result they will swear blind that is what they voted for.
+Pro Brexit supporters screaming at remainers online, saying things like “Out means out, deal or no deal” even though the phrase “no-deal” did not start to be used until after the Brexit result they will swear blind that is what they voted for.

 Don’t get me wrong this issue seems to be one of the left and the right.
 The closing down of debate by calling out the opposition for saying the wrong thing or for differing views seems to have become the norm.
-And some on the far left can be as bad as those on the right in losing their temper in these debates.
+And some on the far left can be as bad as those on the right; in losing their temper in these debates.

-To me the extreme angry reactions of the right or the extreme political correctness and over sensitivity on the left are both tools and techniques used by either side close down debate, to stop the conversation by making the other side look bad.
+To me the extreme angry reactions of the right or the extreme political correctness and over-sensitivity on the left are both tools and techniques used by either side close down debate, to stop the conversation by making the other side look bad.

 None of this is democratic, none of it is helping us move forward as countries or societies.
 We need to find a way through this.
-We need to open up debate and try to regulate our emotional responses when doing so in order to bring out differing opinions that can be discussed rationally with critical thinking.
+We need to open up debate and try to regulate our emotional responses when doing so to bring out differing opinions that can be discussed rationally with critical thinking.

 Image provide free from pexels.com from